 Below is an example of the air setup required to run the Pocket NC V2-50.
 Please note that the source of air and inlet hose may differ if the user has chosen a different air supply than the one recommended by Pocket NC.
-If this is the case, the user will need to supply and install the appropriate adapter into the 1⁄4" BSPT port on the inlet side of the filter in order to hook up the desired air hose.
+If this is the case, the user will need to supply and install the appropriate adapter into the 1⁄2" BSPT port on the inlet side of the filter in order to hook up the desired air hose.
+A barbed fitting and hose clamp has been supplied with the machine to assist with this but may not work for all applications.

-In the setup above, the air supply is a Gast air compressor with 1/4" air hose (red) supplying air to the CKD filter and regulator that is included with the V2-50.
+In the setup above, the air supply is a Gast air compressor with 1⁄4" air hose (red) supplying air to the CKD filter and regulator that is included with the V2-50.
 The 4mm (black) hose supplies air to the tee on the backside of the spindle, which supplies air to the internal air sensor.
 The tee also carries the air to the spindle using a short length of 4mm hose connected to the blue connection on the end of the spindle motor.
 It is important that air comes into the tee and then out of the tee and into the spindle so that the machine recognizes that air has been provided.

-The recommended air pressure for the V2-50 spindle is 25 psi or .17 MPa.
+The recommended air pressure for the V2-50 spindle is 23 psi or .16 MPa.
 This can be adjusted using the knob on the bottom of the regulator by pulling down to unlock it and then turning to the right for more pressure or the left for less.
 It is best to push the knob back up into its locked position after adjustment to reduce the risk of accidental pressure adjustments.
+(DO NOT exceed 26 psi or 0.18 MPa on the machine's digital readout.)